aicell-lab/ddls-course/content/post/learn-python-with-chatgpt/index.md

 ---
 ![python course poster](./python-poster.webp)

 As the start of our course is quickly approaching, we want to ensure that you are well-prepared.
-For people who are not familar with Python.
-To help you get a head start, we’ve prepared some useful ChatGPT prompts designed to assist you in learning basic Python operations, which will be crucial throughout the course.
+To help you get a head start, we’ve prepared some useful ChatGPT prompts designed to assist you in learning basic Python operations.
 After this practice, you can upload your chathistory in this form before the course start: [Google Form](https://forms.gle/Zgo5b5TkhMEJKchS8)

 This interactive learning experience will guide you through Python fundamentals, object-oriented programming, error handling, and even a practical project.
 You’ll have a solid foundation in Python, and you can continue exploring on your own.